jayachandranj840/weather-project/README.md

 node server.js
 This command starts the server and listens on port 3000 by default.

-Access the Application
+10.Access the Application:

-10.Open your web browser and navigate to http://localhost:3000/ to view the weather for the default city (London).
+Open your web browser and navigate to http://localhost:3000/ to view the weather for the default city (London).

-Customize City
+11.Customize City:

 Enter the name of a city in the input form provided on the web page.
 Click on the "Get Weather" button to fetch and display the weather for that city.